-Mary Boyer is a disaster risk management consultant at the World Bank in Washington, D.C., where she helps countries in Latin America and the Caribbean region prepare for financial responsibilities resulting from natural disasters.
+Mary Boyer is a disaster risk management specialist at the World Bank in Washington, D.C., where she helps countries in Latin America and the Caribbean region prepare for financial responsibilities resulting from natural disasters.

 Before joining the World Bank in early 2015, Mary spent nearly two years in Kabul, Afghanistan, working for a USAID-led initiative to strengthen local governments, which enabled her to serve in a variety of roles.
 Most notably, Mary served as the coordinator of a team of 40 international election observers, a significant portion of the 200 observers who monitored the 2014 audit of Afghanistan's runoff presidential election, which was negotiated by U.S. Secretary of State John Kerry.

 "It was a very big deal, not only for the future of the country, but because it was the biggest terrorist target in Afghanistan at the time," Mary said.
-"We had to manage the persistent threat of being attacked while trying to do our job"
+"We had to manage the persistent threat of being attacked while trying to do our job."

 Before and after her role in the election Mary worked as a grant writer and program manager on a USAID-funded initiative to foster unity among communities that were vulnerable to exploitation by insurgents.
 The initiative enabled local governments to implement infrastructural, cultural, and vocational training projects.